S.W.A.T. (2003 film): Development

-The film adaptation of the 1975 S.W.A.T.
-TV series was announced in 1997; Sony planned to release the film under its TriStar Pictures banner as a vehicle for Arnold Schwarzenegger, with Marcus Nispel to direct and Oliver Stone to produce.
-Production was set for October of that year, but Nispel would leave just a month before.
-Stone, Renny Harlin, and Roger Spottiswoode had been in talks to replace him.
+Development of a feature film adaptation of the 1975 television series S.W.A.T. began in 1997, when Sony Pictures announced plans to produce the project through TriStar Pictures.
+Arnold Schwarzenegger was attached to star, Marcus Nispel was hired to direct, and Oliver Stone was set to produce.
+Principal photography was scheduled to begin in October 1997, but the production stalled after Nispel departed only weeks before filming was due to commence.
+Stone, Renny Harlin, and Roger Spottiswoode were subsequently reported as potential replacements, although the project ultimately entered development limbo.
 Development was revived in 2000, when the film moved to Columbia Pictures with plans to retool it to a younger audience.
 Zack Snyder was announced to direct, while David Ayer was brought on to produce a new script.
-Following the box office success of The Fast and the Furious (2001), Neal H. Moritz was hired to produce the project.
-Snyder would leave shortly after as he wanted the film to be rated R, and Clark Johnson would replace him soon after.
+Following the box-office success of The Fast and the Furious (2001), Neal H. Moritz joined the project.
+Moritz, who had become associated with contemporary action franchises featuring younger ensemble casts, helped reshape S.W.A.T. into a large-scale studio action film.
+Snyder eventually departed over creative differences, later revealing that he envisioned the film as a gritty, R-rated action thriller.
+In a 2024 interview, Snyder described his version as "300 with machine guns," saying that the studio instead preferred "a PG-13 commercial action movie."
+Clark Johnson was subsequently hired to direct the final version of the film.

 Casting

-Mark Wahlberg was the first choice for the role of Jim Street, but turned it down in favor of portraying the lead role in The Italian Job.
-Paul Walker was originally cast and had even started training for the part, but had to drop out due to filming on 2 Fast 2 Furious.
+For the role of Jim Street, Mark Wahlberg was the first choice for the role, but he turned it down in favor of portraying the lead role in The Italian Job (which was also being filmed in Los Angeles).
+Afterwards, Paul Walker was originally cast and had even started training for the part, but had to drop out when filming on 2 Fast 2 Furious began.
 Colin Farrell eventually replaced him in July 2002.
-Vin Diesel was offered to portray Deacon "Deke" Kaye, but passed because he was in production with The Chronicles of Riddick and LL Cool J was then cast in September 2002.
+Farrell later recalled that he underwent extensive physical conditioning and firearms instruction before filming, describing the training as "one of the toughest things" he had done for a film.